gnmmarechal/corbenik-updater-re/README.md

 ##Usage:

 1 - Launch the updater.
-2 - Select whether you want
+2 - Select whether you want Dirty or Clean update mode by hitting R.
+3 - Press A to update Corbenik or X to update Skeith.
+4 - Press A to reboot or B to exit.
+5 - ?????
+6 - Profit

 ##Special Thanks:

 *@Rinnegatamante - for Lua Player Plus 3DS and help with Lua programming